-Now that it’s officially spring in Minnesota, we can finally put away our snow blowers and take out the lawn mowers!
+Now that it is officially spring in Minnesota, we can finally put away our snow blowers and take out the lawnmowers!
 Whether your yard is in need of a major overhaul or it is looking healthy and vibrant from all the prep work you did in the fall, many homeowners will still need to put a little work into their lawns this spring.
 To get your yard in shape for spring, take a look at our five tips for preparing your yard this season.

 It’s nearly impossible to take care of your yard without starting with a clean slate.
 To begin, remove all the debris covering the yard.
 This can include dead leaves and plants, weeds, trash, and pet waste.
 Trim any shrubs and trees of dead and dislodged branches, and rake your lawn.
 When your yard has excess thatch, it can suffocate your grass and make it difficult for water and nutrients to penetrate to the roots.

 Spring is the perfect time to completely clear out the gutters and waterspouts, but take note to clear them regularly of obstructions throughout the year.
 Now would be a good time to clean your compost and rainwater bins if you have them as well.
 Make sure your water spouts are well-placed.
 Directed them away from your house and towards your lawn.

 Address Your Soil